joba-1/Reflowino/README.md

 use an ESP8266, an ADS1115, two NTCs, an SSR and a cheap electrical toaster grill to build an SMD PCB reflow oven

+## Status

+Work in progress.

+* a pwm style duty cycle of the SSR can be controlled via webserver
+* OTA is working to avoid touching high voltage stuff
+* Syslog does not work.
+Loosing Wifi connection if I enable it :(
+* Theory for temperature measuring is mostly done (see below).
+Waiting for ADS1115...

+## TODO
+* verify temperature measurement actually works
+* feedback loop to follow set temperature
+* define temperature profile via web page
+* means to store/retrieve profiles (could be spiffs, EEPROM, MQTT persistent topics, ...)
+* Provide status via Neopixel colors, mqtt, webpage

 ## NTC Temperature measurement

 Formula for getting temperature in K from measuring Rntc